About

 I am a high school math teacher in Brooklyn, New York.
+I started teaching in 2007.
 I enjoy getting students excited about math by being math’s loudest and most passionate cheerleader.
-Here’s my teaching portfolio.
+Here’s my visual resume.
 Also, if you want to know what I’m like, see the insides of my fridge, my wallet, my computer, and my bookshelves.

 img_1316-pola